-QT Prolongation and Torsade de Pointes: QT prolongation occurs in a dose-dependent manner.
-Cases of Torsade de Pointes have been reported.
+- peen reported.
 Avoid Ondansetron in patients with congenital long QT syndrome.
-(5.2) Serotonin Syndrome: Serotonin syndrome has been reported with 5-HT3 receptor agonists alone but particularly with concomitant use of serotonergic drugs.
-(5.3)

-Myocardial Ischemia: Do not exceed the recommended infusion rate and monitor patients during and after administration.
-(2.1,
+(5.2) Serotonin Syndrome: Serotonin syndrome has been reported with 5-HT receptor agonists alone but particularly with concomitant use of seroto - Myocardial Ischemia: Do not exceed the recommended infusion rate - and monitor patients during and after administration.
+(2.1, 2.2, 5.4)

-• Masking of Progressive Ileus and/or Gastric Distension Following Abdominal Surgery or Chemotherapy-Induced Nausea and Vomiting: Monitor for decreased bowel activity, particularly in patients with risk factors for gastrointestinal obstruction.
-(5.5)
+Masking of Progressive Ileus and/or Gastric Distension Following dominal Surgery or Chemotherapy-Induced Nausea and Vomiting: nitor for decreased bowel activity, particularly in patients with risk